Étienne Noël Damilaville: The Encyclopédie

 Damilaville authored three articles in the Encyclopédie - Population, Peace and The Vingtième.

 Vingtieme

 Damilaville is believed to have coauthored an article in the Encyclopédie on the Vingtieme tax regime with Diderot, his trusted associate.
 His treatise is largely a discussion on the nature of government, of civil society and of the economy.
 Like Montesquie, Damilaville makes a clear distinction between the state, as an aggregate of people in society, and government.
 The treatise uses this dichotomy between the state and government to rationalize the necessity of taxes; however, Damilaville also argues tax simplification or reform.
 What is important in his contention for tax simplification is the purpose of having or raising taxes on participants in society.
-According to Damilaville, tax burdens should not be understood through the vice of ratios of an individuals' income, rather in through the ratio of taxes that concern an individual's sustenance after their monies have been deducted.
+According to Damilaville, tax burdens should not be understood in terms of ratios of an individual's income, rather through the ratio of taxes that concern an individual's sustenance after their monies have been deducted.